 "I did my AB ticket [Able Seaman Certificate] and stayed there for five years.
 After that I did one year’s study for my officer’s ticket, then did my sea time."

 "My main role is loading the ship, making it safe to travel and making sure it’s upright.
 I help the master with navigation as well as general back up.
 And the third part is safety – everything always has to be ready for any emergency."

 "In seafaring we do equal time on and off, so I work 12 hours on, then 12 hours off, days or nights.
 One of the biggest challenges is fatigue, because you do get tired but need to always be 100 percent safety-conscious.

 "Time constraints and deadlines can bring a lot of pressure because some things are out of your control but you still need to be on time."

 "Every day, every trip, it looks different out the window.
 Even though it’s the same route, it’s different and beautiful – I think I have the greatest office in the world."

-You can follow a number of routes to become a ship's officer, but all require you to have relevant Maritime New Zealand-approved experience and qualifications.
+To become a ship's officer you need to have relevant Maritime New Zealand approved experience and qualifications.